fistyee/xxxx/README.md

 ## 2. How to Evaluate Your Models on the MMLU-CF Validation/Test Set

-We perform automated testing only on Huggingface models.
-After following the steps outlined below and obtaining the validation set results, the test set results can then be accessed via GitHub Issues.
+  #### (1) We perform automated testing only on Huggingface models.
+After following the steps outlined below and obtaining the validation set results from [OpenCompass](https://github.com/open-compass/opencompass), the test set results can then be accessed via GitHub Issues.

-  1. **Validation set evaluation**: Obtaining the validation results for your model using LLM evaluation tools, [OpenCompass](https://github.com/open-compass/opencompass).
+  **Step 1**. **Validation set evaluation**: Obtaining the validation results for your model using LLM evaluation tools, [OpenCompass](https://github.com/open-compass/opencompass).

-  2. **Test set evaluation**: With the validation results, submit a GitHub issue on the [MMLU-CF](https://github.com/) GitHub homepage to request the test set results.
+  **Step 2**. **Test set evaluation**: With the validation results, submit a GitHub issue on the [MMLU-CF](https://github.com/) GitHub homepage to request the test set results.
 Please follow the format below:

 Example 1,
 ```